Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/managing_email_templates.md

 To create an email template:

-1. In Dashboard, select the Mobile Backend Services datasource for which to create the email template.
+1. Select the Mobile Backend Services datasource for which to create the email template.
 2. Select **Manage Data**, then click **Email Templates**.
 3. Click **\+ Email Template**.
 4. Click the **Code** tab, and provide values for the following fields: